“During menopause, it’s important to look after yourself.

 The Mayo Clinic note:

-“Discuss the pros and cons of various treatments with your doctor.
-If hot flashes don’t interfere with your life, you probably don’t need treatment.
-Hot flashes subside gradually for most women, even without treatment, but it can take several years for them to stop”.23
+“Talk to your healthcare professional about the pros and cons of treatments for hot flashes.
+If hot flashes don’t bother you much, you likely don’t need treatment.
+For most people, hot flashes go away slowly, even without treatment.
+But it can take several years for them to stop”.17

 Health Topics A-Z